 To be honest, I had assumed that we would not have much to clean up after we moved out all the furniture, belongings and barang-barang.
 Oh boy I was wrong!

 Firstly, cleaning up your HDB or Condo unit before moving out leaves a good impression on the new tenant/buyer of your house.
 It also ends your living experience there on a good note.
-Some houses, like mine, may even have contractual obligations to return the house in its original condition in order to claim back the rental deposit paid.
+Some houses, like my condominium unit in East Coast, may even have contractual obligations to return the house in its original condition in order to claim back the rental deposit paid.